OpenStackOnRaPi/ostackinstall/README.md

 #### 7.ii.b External network using VLAN provider network

 Actually, this is similar to the example from file `init-runonce.2025.1.cirros` combined with the use of VLAN tag as in the dedicated provider network example described above.
+In the example below, we use VLAN 102 for that.

 ```
 # create VLAN based (external) provider network
-openstack network create --provider-physical-network physnet1 --provider-network-type vlan --provider-segment 102 public2 --external
+openstack network create --share --external --provider-physical-network physnet1 --provider-network-type vlan --provider-segment 102 public2
 # create subnetwork in the external network with a range of floating IP addresses
 openstack subnet create --no-dhcp --ip-version 4 \
    --allocation-pool start=192.168.10.31,end=192.168.10.35 --network public2 \